brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 **2. Cloud or On-Device—Your Choice**

-Ailoy supports both cloud vendors like `OpenAI` and on-device inference using optimized runtimes via `TVM`.
+Ailoy supports both cloud vendors like OpenAI and on-device inference using optimized runtimes via TVM.
 Even better, you can mix both seamlessly in a single application.

-- Want to run models offline to save on API costs? ✔️
+Want to run models offline to save on API costs?
+You can.
-- Need to fall back to the cloud when local resources aren't enough? ✔️
+Need to fall back to the cloud when local resources aren't enough?
+That works too.
-- Building a hybrid that uses local tools with remote reasoning? ✔️
+Or maybe you're building a hybrid that combines local tools with remote reasoning, Ailoy makes that easy.

 **3. Versatility Across Architectures**